anthonymonori/website/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-A geek who navigates using zshell and git commit -am "all the time".
+A geek who navigates using zshell and `git commit -am "all the time"`.
 I like open source software, to attend hackathons and I take pride in the code that I produce.

 Currently working as a **Mobile App Developer for [The LEGO Group](https://lego.com)**, where I focus on creating creative experiences targeting kids through mobile devices.
 I wore many hats before at the company - from frontend-solutions, all the way to infrastructure development.